 Bhutan and Pakistan established diplomatic relations in 1988.
 The Ambassador of Bhutan in Dhaka is concurrently accredited as the non-resident Ambassador to Pakistan.
 The High Commissioner of Pakistan to Bangladesh is concurrently accredited as the non-resident Ambassador to Bhutan.
-Mr. Rinchen Kuentsyl is the Ambassador-designate of Bhutan to Pakistan and H.E.
+H.E.
+Mr. Rinchen Kuentsyl is the Ambassador of Bhutan to Pakistan and H.E.
 Mr. Imran Ahmed Siddiqui is the Ambassador of Pakistan to Bhutan.

 As SAARC members, Bhutan and Pakistan enjoy friendly relations.
 Areas of cooperation between Bhutan and Pakistan include training programs, seminars and workshops under the aegis of SAARC and other international organizations.

 Diplomatic relations between Bhutan and Austria were established on 8 May 1989 following the February 1989 meeting between His Majesty the Fourth Druk Gyalpo and Dr. Alois Mock, Vice-Chancellor and Foreign Minister of Austria, in Tokyo.
 Informal relations had, however, existed since 1968 when Bhutan purchased haflinger horses from Austria for crossbreeding.

 H.E.
 Mr. Tenzin Rondel Wangchuk, Ambassador & Permanent Representative of Bhutan to the United Nations Office in Geneva, is accredited to Austria.
 Ms. Katharina Wieser, the Austrian Ambassador in India, is accredited to Bhutan.